wilton-gallego/signoz-truechange/deploy/README.md

 docker compose up -d
 ```

-In a couple of minutes, you should see the data generated from hotrod in SigNoz UI.
+In a couple of minutes, you should see the data generated from hotrod in Trueview UI.

-For more details, please refer to the [SigNoz documentation](https://signoz.io/docs/install/docker/).
+For more details, please refer to the [Trueview documentation](https://signoz.io/docs/install/docker/).

 ## Docker Swarm

-To install SigNoz using Docker Swarm, run the following command:
+To install Trueview using Docker Swarm, run the following command:

 ```sh
 cd deploy/docker-swarm